Baby Steps | Living with the Rebbe | A Slice of Life | What's New

-A baby's approach to learning a new skill, such as walking, is the approach Judaism demands of us when learning a new mitzva-skill, whether a mitzva between oneself and G-d or the interpersonal mitzvot (commandments) between one person and another.
+A baby's approach to learning a new skill, such as walking, is the approach Judaism demands of us when even we are learning a new mitzva-skill, whether a mitzva between oneself and G-d or the interpersonal mitzvot between one person and another.

 In general, we seek out experiences which enhance personal growth when there is a feeling of dissatisfaction with our present state.
 This is a good sign, for it indicates vitality and an urge to rise and improve oneself.